lightning/bolts/02-peer-protocol.md

     channel:
     - MUST ignore this message
-  - if the `witness` weight lowers the effective `feerate` below the *opener*'s feerate for the funding transaction:
+  - if the `witness` weight lowers the effective `feerate` below the *opener*'s feerate for the funding transaction and the effective `feerate` is determined by the receiving node to be insufficient for getting the transaction confirmed in a timely manner:
-    - SHOULD broadcast their commitment transaction, closing the channel.
+    - SHOULD broadcast their commitment transaction, closing the channel
+    - SHOULD double-spend their channel inputs when there is a productive opportunity to do so; effectively canceling this channel open
   - SHOULD apply `witnesses` to the funding transaction and broadcast it

 #### Rationale